 In other words, no matter how real reality is, it isn’t really real unless it matches up with her understanding of the Bible.
 What Butterfield overlooks is that she is basing her argument on her feelings about the Bible.
 She is confident that her interpretation is the right one.
 She feels strongly about it.
 Her feelings are more right than the feelings of the woman she is talking to.
 She believes that God’s design for most people is normative for all people.
-No exceptions are allowed.
-The fact is that some people are naturally different than the norm.
+No exceptions are allowed or are possible.
+However, the fact is that some people are naturally different than the norm.
 No matter how strongly she feels that such exceptions shouldn’t exist, they do.

 No, friend.
 I am not in a mixed-orientation marriage and neither are you.
 This false category banks on modernism’s magnetism to personal pain as proof of purpose.
 Like Frankenstein’s creature, modernity’s identity is piecemealed from the unconverted woman that you once were.
 But gospel identity calls us to the future.
 Jesus always leads from the front of the line.
 If you are in Christ — and I believe that you are — then you are a new woman.
 You have a Galatians 2:20 identity.
 If you are in Christ, then you are in the process of being sanctified (Hebrews 10:14).
 You truly are who you will become when you are glorified one day.

 The denial of sexual orientation leads to a denial of the present.
 The woman Butterfield is talking to is living in a body and brain right now, not “one day” by and by.
 She has a husband she can’t bear to be with and a conflict that is real in the present.
 She needs something more than it will be well someday.